tzaeschke/phtree-site/index.md

 # Prefix sharing (bit streams)

 All entries in a node share a common prefix.
 E.g. in the example tree, all entries in the red node share a common prefix $(00000,00000)_2$.

 Example PH-tree|
 :-------------------------:|:-------------------------:
 ![WQ example](img/PQ-example.png){:width="40%"}|

 To save memory, we can store the prefix (actually infix) only once per node.

-Using the example on the right:
+Let's look at the red node in the example above (excluding bits for array of entries):

-* normal storage: `2 keys * 2 dimensions * 8 bit = 32 bit`
+* normal storage: `2 keys = 2 * 2 dimensions * 8 bit = 32 bit`
-* prefix sharing:
-`(1 prefix * 2 dim * 1 bit) + (2 keys * 2 dim * 2 bit) = 2 + 8 bit = 10 bit`
+* prefix sharing: `1 prefix + 2 keys = (1 * 2 dim * 1 bit) + (2 * 2 dim * 2 bit) = 2 + 8 bit = 10 bit`

 The bits above the infix can be taken from the parent node.
 The bits above the postfix are equal to the array position.

 Prefix sharing is not a necessary part of PH-tree, but it can be a useful performance optimization.
 This approach can safe a lot of memory, especially when used with multiply-conversion.
-With the Java implementation this gave performance improvemenmts of 20%-30% for most operations.
+With the Java implementation this gave performance improvements of 20%-30% for most operations.
 The C++ implementation does not currently implement this.

 # Rectangles & boxes as key

 The plain PH-tree can only store points (vectors) as keys.
-However, storing axis-aligned boxes as keys can efficiently be done by putting the two defining corners (minima and maxima) of a box into a single $2*d$ key, for example by concatenating them:
+However, storing axis-aligned boxes as keys can efficiently be done by putting the two defining corners (minimum and maximum) of a box into a single $2*d$ key, for example by concatenating them:

 $ k = \\{ min_0, min_1, …, min_{d−1}, max_0, max_1, …, max_{d−1} \\}$